ctb/2023-equitable-efficient/docs/brainstorming.md

+# Brainstorming meetings

+## Description

+In these meetings, small groups come together to generate ideas, to problem solve, and think creatively to increase innovation.

+## Checklists

-### Laying the groundwork
+### Structural

-CTB: make into checklists
+???+ note "Checklist for initial organization"

-* Choose a limited group size (5-10)
+    - [ ] Choose a limited group size (5-10)

 ### Pre-meeting checklist

-* Prepare participants for brainstorming by providing prompts and defining scope of brainstorming
-* Prompt as “even better yet/yes and”
-* Provide a few starting ideas or indicators of ideas without providing too much structure; alternatively, provide questions
-* Choose one or more scribes
-* Lay out what tools, if any, will be used (google doc? whiteboard? mentimeter? post it notes? breakout rooms?)
-* Lay out potential next steps including who will make decisions about brainstorming/move into refinement.
+???+ note "Checklist before the meeting"

+    - [ ] Define meeting objectives: clearly articulate the purpose and ultimate goals of the brainstorming session.
+    - [ ] Choose and create a comfortable environment that supports sharing and creativity.
+    - [ ]  Send out prep materials well in advance to get participants into the brainstorming mindset.
+    - [ ] Develop multiple specific questions that target the issue from various angles.
+    - [ ] Establish rules and guidelines to create an environment where everyone feels comfortable sharing ideas.

 ### In-meeting items

+???+ note "Checklist for during the meeting"

-* Actively facilitate people’s contributions and stop people from shutting down others while also keeping on track
+    - [ ] Actively facilitate people’s contributions and stop people from shutting down others while also keeping on track
-* Let scribe monitor conversation
+    - [ ] Let scribe monitor conversation
-* Display brainstorming/notes document
+    - [ ] Display brainstorming/notes document or use a collaboration tool

 ### Post-meeting items

-* Thank everyone
+???+ note "Checklist for after the meeting"

+    - [ ] Thank everyone!
+    - [ ] Share summary materials.
-* Provide details on next steps now that brainstorming is concluded: more brainstorming? refinement?
+    - [ ] Provide details on next steps now that brainstorming is concluded: more brainstorming?
+Refinement?
+Or something else?